 Visayan Spotted Deer Facts

-- Most notably, the remarkable Visayan Spotted Deer remains somewhat of a mystery to researchers.
-This primarily holds true due to the fact that the animal is rarely ever seen in the wild.
+- The sincerely remarkable creature known commonly as the Visayan Spotted Deer remains somewhat of a mystery to researchers.
+This primarily holds true due to the startling but true fact that sightings of this astounding animal in the wild rarely occur.

-- In 2009, researchers found the first evidence of the existence of the animal in the wild in more than 10 years.
-Furthermore, it was not until 2012 that the first photographing of it in its native habitat occurred.
+- In the year 2009, researchers found the first evidence of the existence of the animal in the wild in more than 10 years.
+In addition, it was not until 2012 that the first successful photographing of the gorgeous mammal in its native habitat occurred.

 Visayan Spotted Deer Physical Description

-Firstly, the marvelous Visayan Spotted Deer represents a physically small species of its kind.
+Clearly, the marvelous Visayan Spotted Deer represents a physically small species of its kind, proving that size has no bearing on beauty.
 Despite that fact, however, the rare creature nevertheless remains the largest of the three types of deer in its region.

-Also, it displays only a slight degree of sexual dimorphism.
+This magnificent animal also displays only a slight degree of the trait of sexual dimorphism.
 In its case, the males grow slightly larger than the females.
 These also develop short, thick antlers.
 The female, however, does not develop these.

-Finally, its coloring consists of several patterns.
+The coloring of the Visayan Spotted Deer further consists of several patterns.
 The back and sides tend to be dark brown, while the neck and head appear a lighter shade.
-Further, the stomach usually presents a creamy-white shade.
+The stomach usually presents a creamy-white shade.
 A pattern of beige spots also dots its sides and back.